Morocco with the family, the essentials to know before leaving

 |Atlas sudios ouarzazate|

 Since the filming of Lawrence of Arabia in the 1960s, the desert and lunar landscapes of Ouarzazate have been a privileged setting for the 7th art and directors.
-Atlas Corporation Studios, located 3 km west of Ouarzazate is the first cinema studio in Morocco where many films were shot such as Gladiator, the jewels of the Nile, certain scenes from Game of Thrones...
+Atlas Corporation Studios, located 3 km west of Ouarzazate is the first cinema studio in Morocco where many films were shot such as Gladiator, the jewels of the Nile, and certain scenes from Game of Thrones...
 This site which extends over 30 hectares can be visited all year round except sometimes during certain filming periods.

 A total change of scenery a few hours from Europe